usmanakram/node-socketio-chat/README.md

 # node-socketio-chat
 Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI.
 ## Usage
-Open terminal, to the project directory & run following command to install dependencies.
+Open terminal, go to the project directory & run following command to install dependencies.
 ```
 npm install
 ```